StackVista/stackstate-docs/use/perspectives/trace-perspective.md

 ### Inspection, scrolling and its impact on time selection.

-When using the *trace perspective* in live mode, you are constantly polling for the *slowest traces* in your time range selection.
+When using the Traces Perspective in live mode, you are constantly polling for the slowest traces in your time range selection.
 However, in a large IT infrastructure with constant requests being traced, your slowest traces right now might not be your slowest traces in a matter of seconds, changing their position the list.
 These constant updates to the order of the list could become frustrating, for example, if you are inspecting a trace/span, or scrolling through the list to look for a specific trace or pattern.

 To avoid this, time will effectively be "paused" when you inspect a trace/span or scroll through the list of traces in live mode.
 This allows you to browse through a stable snapshot of your data.
 Note that pausing time means that you are now in the past, click the blue ribbon on top or in the timeline itself to resume live mode: